exec-helper/source/src/plugins/docs/exec-helper-plugins.rst

     The command-line-command plugin is used for executing arbitrary command line commands.
     See :ref:`exec-helper-plugins-command-line-command` (5).

+.. describe:: sh

+    The sh plugin is used for executing arbitrary commands in the sh shell.
+This is very useful for executing command lines that need special shell characters like :code:`&&`, :code:`|`, :code:`;`, :code:`>`.
+    See :ref:`exec-helper-plugins-sh` (5).

+.. describe:: bash

+    The bash plugin is used for executing arbitrary commands in the bash shell.
+This is very useful for executing command lines that need special shell characters like :code:`&&`, :code:`|`, :code:`;`, :code:`>`.
+    See :ref:`exec-helper-plugins-bash` (5).

+.. describe:: fish

+    The fish plugin is used for executing arbitrary commands in the fish shell.
+This is very useful for executing command lines that need special shell characters like :code:`&&`, :code:`|`, :code:`;`, :code:`>`.
+    See :ref:`exec-helper-plugins-fish` (5).

-.. describe:: execute-plugin
+.. describe:: zsh

-    The execute plugin is used for executing other commands and/or targets configured in the :program:`exec-helper` configuration file.
-See :ref:`exec-helper-plugins-execute-plugin` (5).
+    The zsh plugin is used for executing arbitrary commands in the zsh shell.
+This is very useful for executing command lines that need special shell characters like :code:`&&`, :code:`|`, :code:`;`, :code:`>`.
+    See :ref:`exec-helper-plugins-zsh` (5).

 .. describe:: selector